 However, there's a need to carefully consider the challenges as well as the potential benefits of outsourcing any HR services to decide whether or not this approach suits the organisation.
 Where such arrangements are adopted, it's also important to formulate a clear strategy for managing the change process from in-house provision to an outsourced service.
 There's also a need to continually review decisions as to whether to outsource or not, and which parts of the HR service might be best suited to outsourcing.
 In this way, HR can ensure the provision of effective and efficient HR services that help to support organisational performance.

 What is HR outsourcing?

-The practice of outsourcing involves the purchasing from an external provider of one or more business services, which could include HR and/or other services such as IT.
-The specific processes that are included within any HR outsourcing arrangement will vary from organisation to organisation – some may outsource virtually all of their HR processes while others select specific components such as payroll or recruitment.
+The practice of outsourcing involves buying one or more business services from an external provider.
+This could include HR and/or other services such as IT.
+The specific processes included within any HR outsourcing arrangement will vary from organisation to organisation – some may outsource virtually all of their HR processes while others select specific components such as payroll or recruitment.